JCCDex/SWTC-DID/docs/did-method-spec-en.md

 ## Method Specific Identifier

-The DID method is `swtc` and a DID that uses this method MUST begin with the following prefix `did:swtc`.
+The DID method is `swtc` and a DID that uses this method must begin with `did:swtc`.

-The identity identifier is base58 encoded string that is permanent, unique, and deterministically calculated from the `secp256k1` public key via [deriveAddress](http://github.com/swtcca/swtclib/blob/master/packages/keypairs/tssrc/keypairs.ts#L401) API.
+The identity identifier is base58 encoded `swtc` chain address that is permanent and unique.
+The [deriveAddress](http://github.com/swtcca/swtclib/blob/master/packages/keypairs/tssrc/keypairs.ts#L401) function can convert any `secp256k1` public key into an SWTC address.

 A valid `swtc` DID: